TommasoBelluzzo/StrataXL/README.md

 ## Usage

+The spreadsheet `StrataXL-Template.xlsm` is a good starting point for creating brand new StrataXL scripts from scratch.
 StrataXL includes two scripted Excel spreadsheets:

  * `StrataXL-Calibration.xlsm`, a tool for calibrating interest rate curves within a multi-curve framework:
    * Cross-Currency Curves